vedala/pipelineci-app/Developers-Guide.md

 * Topic: topic is a communication channel setup by SNS service
 * Subscription: subscribers to an SNS topic receive messages sent to a topic.

-Subscribers can be of many types, we have setup HTTP(S) endpoint
+Subscribers can be of many types, we have setup HTTP(S) endpoint as target of SNS subscription.

 ### Frontend